hanai3Bi/Switch-OC-Suite/README.md

 1. Download latest [release](https://github.com/KazushiMe/Switch-OC-Suite/releases/latest).

-2. Mariko Only: Copy all files in `SdOut` to the root of SD card.
+2. Copy all files in `SdOut` to the root of SD card.

-   Erista user: Use other modified sys-clk instead.
-(Add your RAM OC frequency to sys-clk and recompiling).
-Only `loader.kip` and some benchmark homebrew are available in this repo for now.

 3. Grab `x.x.x_loader.kip` for your Atmosphere version, rename it to `loader.kip` and place it in `/atmosphere/kips/`.